FAQs for being admitted to the Master's program in Computer Science

 When is the application deadline?

 The application deadline is September 5 (for the winter semester) and February 5 (for the summer semester).
-Please apply as early as possible, because processing the application needs some time.
+Please apply several months earlier, because processing the application needs some time.

 What is the tuition fee?